 - Use custom skills to integrate open-source, third-party, or first-party code into indexing pipelines.

-- Make scanned BMP or JPG documents full-text searchable.
+- Make scanned JPG, PNG, or bitmap documents full-text searchable.

 - Produce better outcomes than standard PDF text extraction for PDFs with combined image and text.

 - Create new information from inherently meaningful raw content or context that's hidden in larger unstructured or semi-structured documents.